Saar Protectorate: Referendum and becoming a state of West Germany

 The treaty also stated that economic union with West Germany was to be completed by 1960, with the exact date of the replacement of the Saar and French franc by the Deutsche Mark being kept a secret called "Day X" (Tag X).
 Although the Saar became a state of West Germany (as Saarland) on 1 January 1957, the franc remained legal tender in Saarland until 6 July 1959.
-Thus on that date the Kleine Wiedervereinigung (little reunification) was completed, after more 13 years of separation.
+Thus on that date the Kleine Wiedervereinigung (little reunification) was completed, after more than 13 years of separation.

 As a footnote to the creation of the European Union, the territorial dispute over control of the Saarland was one of the last between member states and led to the European flag being given a politically neutral ring of twelve stars rather than the originally proposed 15 (one of which was to represent a nominally independent Saar as a member of the Council of Europe).